dw-0/kiauh/README.md

 ./kiauh/kiauh.sh
 ```

-**📢 Disclaimer: Usage of this script happens at your own risk!**
+* **Step 3:** \
+You should find yourself in the main menu of KIAUH.
+You will see several options you can choose
+from depending on what you want to do.
+For choosing an option, type the corresponding number into the "Perform action" prompt.

 ## **❗ Notes:**

 **📋 Please see the [Changelog](docs/changelog.md) for possible important changes!**

-- Tested **only** on Raspberry Pi OS Lite (Debian 10 Buster)
+- Mainly tested on Raspberry Pi OS Lite (Debian 10 Buster / Debian 11 Bullseye)
-    - Other Debian based distributions can work
+    - Other Debian based distributions (like Ubuntu 20 to 22) likely work too
-    - Reported to work on Armbian too
+    - Reported to work on Armbian as well
-- During the use of this script you might be asked for your sudo password.
+- During the use of this script you will be asked for your sudo password.
 There are several functions involved which need sudo privileges.

 ## **🌐 Sources & Further Information**